 Another great abdominal strengthener is to come down onto hands and knees, tuck your toes under, lift your knees very slightly (only an inch or so) off the floor, and hold for a few breaths (don’t hold your breath!).
 Again, you’ll feel those lower abdominals engage, the powerhouse of your core stability.

 One more area of the body that contributes to low back pain and benefits from stretching is the hamstrings, the muscles behind the thighs.
 Take a small hand towel or kitchen towel and lie down on your back on the floor.
-Wrap the towel around the ball of one foot, and extend that leg up into the air.
+Wrap the towel around the ball of your right foot, and extend that leg up into the air.
 Feel the stretch behind the thigh and breathe deeply and slowly in and out.
-To make it less intense, bend the knee of the other leg with foot flat on the floor, while the first leg stretches upward.
+To make it less intense, bend the left knee and place that foot flat on the floor.
+After several breaths, switch legs.

 High-heeled shoes definitely contribute to low back pain as well, as they create unstable posture and tightness in the legs.
 Wear low-heeled shoes with heels lower than an inch for a healthy back.